© Wiley Periodicals, Inc.

 - Short Communications representing data on research projects which have progressed to a point where the preliminary observations should be disseminated.
 Examples falling into this category would be pilot studies, unanticipated findings that will need replication, initial trials on new clinically significant drugs, etc. The manuscript should consist of six or less manuscript pages, including double-spaced text, references, figures and legends.
 No subdivisions such as Introduction, Materials and Methods, Results, and Discussion are required.
 An abstract is not necessary but may be included if desired (it will count as part of the six-page limitation).
 It is anticipated that short communications will be published as soon as possible within journal production schedules.

 The manuscript should have a uniform style and be submitted exactly as the author wishes it to appear in print.
 It should consist of subdivisions in the following sequence: title page; abstract; text; acknowledgments; references; footnotes; tables; figure legends.
 Start each subdivision on a new page.
 Authors should also supply all tables and figures as separate individual files (see sections below).

 Suggested Reviewers: Authors must select at least one member of the Editorial Board, with the requisite expertise to evaluate their article, as a potential reviewer at the time of manuscript submission.
-Please consult Synapse's Editorial Board directory for a listing of each board member's areas of focus will appear when you mouse over the member's name.
+Please consult Synapse's Editorial Board directory for a listing of our board members.
+Each board member's areas of focus will appear when you mouse over the member's name.

 - Title of paper